Our Team

 Anna Kelly

-Anna is an Associate in Birketts’ Contentious Trust and Probate team, qualifying in 2017.
+Anna is a Senior Associate in Birketts’ Private Wealth Disputes Team, qualifying in 2017.
 Anna has completed the ACTAPS course and is currently an associate member.

 Anna advises on a range of contentious trust and probate matters, including will challenges on the grounds of lack of capacity, undue influence, fraudulent calumny and want of knowledge and approval.
 Anna also has experience advising in relation to claims pursuant to the Inheritance (Provision for Family and Dependants) Act 1975.
 Anna acts for both claimants and defendants in will dispute cases.